 We need to send a specific invite to everyone who wants to join us for each service.
-If you want to join us for worship in this way, you therefore need to email Hester Higton with to let her know that you want to join in.
+If you want to join us for worship in this way, you therefore need to email Anna Brooker or Hester Higton to let them know that you want to join in.

 Before each service, you will then receive an email from us providing a link to a Zoom meeting.
 All you need to do is to click on the link in the email, and the app should open automatically.